ObieSource/obiesource.github.io/README.md

 To check whether you have Node set up right, open a terminal on your computer (e.g. Terminal for Mac; PowerShell or Git Bash for Windows).
 Type the command `node -v`.
 If it prints a version number (e.g. `v18.17.1`), it's working.
 If it prints something like `command not found`, it's not working.

-## Step 3: Fork the repository:
+## Step 3: Fork the repository

 A fork is your personal copy of someone else's repository on GitHub.
 You can make whatever changes you want without messing up anyone else's work.
 At the top of this page is a "fork" button.
 Click this button to make a personal copy of the obiesource website repository.

-## Step 4: Clone the repository locally:
+## Step 4: Clone the repository locally

 1. Navigate to your forked repository
    - If github doesn't automatically take you there, you can click your avatar in the top right corner > Your repositories > obiesource.github.io